KrestinD/TeamZodiac/README.md

+# Singapore Airlines AppChallenge 2018
-# Futureskills-TeamZodiac
+# Team Zodiac
-Indigo challenge -  To create a ‘one in a million experience’ for every single customer.
+Airlines challenge -  To create a ‘one in a million experience’ for every single customer.

 The Aim of the project is to create  ‘one in a million experience’ for every single customer right from entering the Airport to their departure from the flight.
 The project is divided into the following sections –